SalomonMetre/little_house_clothes_mngmnt_ai/README.md

-Little House Clothing Catalog
+🏡 Little House Clothing Catalog
+A smarter way to browse and organize your clothing collection.
+💡 About the Project
-This is a mobile application built with Flutter to serve as a digital clothing catalog.
-It allows users to browse a collection of clothing items, view details, and manage favorites.
+This is a mobile application built with Flutter that serves as a digital clothing catalog.
+What makes it unique is its integration with a FastAPI backend running a lightweight TFLite image classification model.
+This powerful system automatically categorizes clothes by their material type, providing a more efficient and precise browsing experience.

-Features
+✨ Features
+🤖 AI-Powered Material Classification: The app automatically identifies the material of a garment using a lightweight TFLite image classification model on a FastAPI backend.

-Browse Catalog: Scroll through a beautifully designed grid or list of clothing items.
+👕 Elegant Product Catalog: Browse a beautifully designed collection of clothing items with a smooth and responsive interface.

-Product Details: Tap on any item to see high-resolution images, descriptions, sizes, and pricing.

-Wishlist/Favorites: Add items to a personal wishlist for later viewing.

-Responsive Design: A seamless experience on various mobile devices and screen sizes.

-Search & Filter: Easily find specific items by name, category, or style.
+🔍 Advanced Filtering: Easily filter and sort items by their material type, category, or other properties.

+💖 Personalized Wishlist: Save your favorite items to a personalized wishlist for easy access and organization.

+📱 Cross-Platform: Built with Flutter for a native-like experience on both Android and iOS devices.

-Screenshots
+📸 Screenshots
+Here's a quick look at the app in action.
+(Note: These are placeholder images.
+Replace them with actual screenshots of your application.)

 <div align="center">
 <img src="https://placehold.co/400x800/E8E8E8/4F4F4F?text=Main+Catalog" alt="Main Catalog Screen" width="200" style="margin-right: 10px;">
 <img src="https://placehold.co/400x800/E8E8E8/4F4F4F?text=Product+Details" alt="Product Details Screen" width="200" style="margin-right: 10px;">
 <img src="https://placehold.co/400x800/E8E8E8/4F4F4F?text=Wishlist" alt="Wishlist Screen" width="200">
 </div>

-Getting Started
+🚀 Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Follow these steps to get the project up and running on your local machine for development.

 Prerequisites
 Flutter SDK: Install Flutter

-Android Studio or VS Code: With the Flutter and Dart plugins installed.
+A running FastAPI backend with the TFLite model, accessible from the app.

 Installation
 Clone the repository: